HarishKarthikeyan18/EXPERIMENT-6-Introduction-to-Optiperformer/README.md

 ## Overview

-Optiwave introduces OptiPerformer, a free photonic design automation tool which harnesses the full power of OptiSystem and creates specific dynamic design scenarios which can be used by students.
+Optiwave introduces **OptiPerformer**, a free photonic design automation tool that harnesses the full power of OptiSystem and creates specific dynamic design scenarios for student use.

-In this exercise, you will download and install OptiPerformer on your PC/laptop.
-Your license of OptiPerformer will be capable of loading and running OptiSystem simulations prepared for this course.
+In this exercise, you will:
+- Download and install OptiPerformer on your PC/laptop.
+- Use your license to load and run OptiSystem simulations prepared for this course.

-Once you have installed OptiPerformer, you can copy the first file (named:
-‘Introduction_OptiPerformer.osp’) to your PC and run the simulation.
-The first file is a basic fiber optic system consisting of a transmitter, a fiber and a receiver.
-The system is “instrumented” with an optical power meter at the input to receiver (or the output of the fiber) and a bit error rate (BER) analyzer.
+The first simulation file (`Introduction_OptiPerformer.osp`) models a basic fiber optic system consisting of:
+- A transmitter
+- A fiber
+- A receiver

+The system includes:
+- An optical power meter at the receiver input (fiber output)
+- A Bit Error Rate (BER) analyzer

 ---

 ## Instructions

-1. Download and install OptiPerformer from the optiwave.com web site.
+1. Download and install OptiPerformer from [optiwave.com](https://optiwave.com).
-2. Copy the ‘Introduction_OptiPerformer.osp’ file to your PC
+2. Copy the `Introduction_OptiPerformer.osp` file to your PC.
-3. Start OptiPerformer
+3. Launch OptiPerformer.
-4. Use either the File menu or the Open File button to open the Fiber Optic System File.
+4. Use the **File** menu or **Open File** button to open the fiber optic system file.
-5. Study the layout, which includes some text and boxes to identify the three components of the fiber optic system.
-The “transmitter” section includes a binary source (PRBS or pseudo-random bit sequence generator), an electrical pulse generator, a laser diode and an external modulator.
-The receiver section includes a photodiode, a low-pass filter and a decision circuit, which includes a BER analyzer.
-We will cover these components in more detail later in the course.
+5. Study the layout:
+   - **Transmitter** section includes:
+     - Binary source (PRBS generator)
+     - Electrical pulse generator
+     - Laser diode
+     - External modulator
+   - **Receiver** section includes:
+     - Photodiode
+     - Low-pass filter
+     - Decision circuit with BER analyzer
-6. Run the simulation by pushing the start button.
-The progress of the simulation will be displayed and the message “Calculation Finished!” will appear when the simulation runs to completion.
+6. Run the simulation using the **Start** button.
-7. Double click on the optical power meter and the BER analyzer and move the windows as necessary for clarity.
-Check the box next to “Show Eye Diagram” in the BER window.
-The optical power meter shows the power at the input to the photodiode in both watts and dBm.
-The BER window displays the “eye diagram” and several quantities including the “Max Q Factor” and the “Min BER”.
-8. The simulation is set to run 5 “iterations”, with the fiber length varying from 50 to 150 km in 5 steps.
-The index is displayed in the upper right corner of the layout.
-To step through the iterations, use the forward and reverse buttons in the lower left of the window.
-Note the change in received power and BER display (eye diagram, Q factor and BER) with fiber length.
+   - Progress will be displayed.
+   - Message “Calculation Finished!” appears upon completion.
+7. Double-click the **optical power meter** and **BER analyzer** windows.
+   - Check “Show Eye Diagram” in the BER window.
+   - Optical power meter shows power in watts and dBm.
+   - BER window displays:
+     - Eye diagram
+     - Max Q Factor
+     - Min BER
+8. The simulation runs 5 iterations with fiber length varying from 50 to 150 km.
+   - Use forward/reverse buttons to step through iterations.
+   - Observe changes in received power, BER, Q factor, and eye diagram.

 ---